-Of ICANN’s sixteen Directors, fifteen are appointed for a fixed term (3 years) and generally are in office for the whole term that they are appointed for by their SO/AC, or by the Nominating Committee.
-In addition the Board appoints the President and CEO (confirmed each year at the AGM), who serves on the Board ex officio (by reason of his or her position as President and CEO).
+Of ICANN’s sixteen Directors, fifteen are appointed for a fixed three-year term and generally are in office for the whole term that they are appointed for by their SO/AC, or by the Nominating Committee.
+In addition the Board appoints the President and CEO (confirmed each year at the Annual General Meeting), who serves on the Board ex officio (by reason of his or her position as President and CEO).
 The power to remove individual directors of the ICANN Board is currently available only to the Board itself, and can be exercised through a 75% vote of the Board.
 There is no limitation on the Board’s power to remove a director specified in the Bylaws.

 This power would allow for the removal of a director before his or her fixed term comes to an end, with no rules set as to limitations on such removal or requirements for a particular cause for such removal.
 It is expected that this power would only be exercised in cases of serious difficulty with a particular director.

-For the seven directors appointed by one of the three Supporting Organizations or by the At-Large Community (or by subdivisions within them, e.g. within the GNSO), a process led by that organization or subdivision would decide on the director’s removal.
+For the seven directors appointed by one of the three SOs or by the At-Large Community (or by subdivisions within them, e.g. within the GNSO), a process led by that organization or subdivision would decide on the director’s removal.
 Only the SO or AC that appointed the director could decide on that director’s removal.

-The following process applies if the director was appointed by an SO or AC:
+The following process applies for removing a director appointed by an SO or AC:

-A decision to start consideration of a director’s removal requires a call to do so, approved by a simple majority in the SO or AC.
+A decision to start consideration of a director’s removal requires a call to do so, approved by a simple majority in the SO or AC which originally appointed the director.

-Where such a call to remove a director meets the required threshold, within fifteen days a meeting of the ICANN community forum (see ection 5A3 for the concept) will be convened.
+Where such a call to remove a director meets the required threshold is announced, within fifteen days a meeting of the ICANN community forum (see Section 5A3 for the concept) will be convened.
 At that meeting:

-Chair of the forum must not be associated with the petitioning SO/AC or with the director involved;
+The Chair of the forum must not be associated with the petitioning SO/AC or with the director involved;

-of the appointing/removing SO/AC must explain why they seek the director’s removal;
+Representatives of the appointing/removing SO/AC must explain why they seek the director’s removal;

-director has the opportunity to reply and set out his or her views; and
+The director has the opportunity to reply and set out his or her views; and

-and answers can be asked of the appointing/removing SO/AC and of the director involved by all the other participants in the forum
+Questions and answers can be asked of the appointing/removing SO/AC and of the director involved by all the other participants in the forum

-Within fifteen days after the meeting of the forum, the SO/AC makes its decision through its usual process.
+Within fifteen days after the meeting of the forum, the SO/AC which originally appointed the director makes its decision through its usual process.

-The threshold to cause the removal of the director is 3/4 of the votes cast in the SO/AC.
+The threshold to cause the removal of the director is 3/4 of the votes cast in the SO/AC which originally appointed the director.

-If the threshold is met, then, as will be set out in the bylaws, the Community Mechanism as Sole Member automatically this decision, and the director is removed.
+If the threshold is met, then, as will be set out in the bylaws, the Community Mechanism as Sole Member automatically implements this decision, and the director is removed.

 If no decision is made within fifteen days, the process lapses and the director remains in place.

+No new call to consider the removal of that same director can be made for six months following a vote to remove them failing or no decision being made.

-For directors appointed by the Nominating Committee, a process of the SOs and ACs participating in the Community Mechanism as Sole Member would make a decision on the director’s removal by voting as detailed below.
-Any SO or AC would be able to petition for the removal of a director appointed by the Nominating Committee.
+For directors appointed by the Nominating Committee, the SOs and ACs participating in the Community Mechanism as Sole Member would make a decision on the director’s removal through the process detailed below.
+Any participating SO or AC would be able to petition for the removal of a director appointed by the Nominating Committee.

-The following common elements apply if the director was appointed by the Nominating Committee:
+The following process applies for removing a director appointed by the Nominating Committee: